shaunmcglinchey/weatherHQ/README.md

 * Once the embedded Tomcat has started the web application can be viewed by visiting the following URL in the browser: http://localhost:8080

+To run the frontend (AngularJs) unit tests run the following commands:
+* npm install
+* karma start

 To do
 --------------
 * Increase unit test coverage